Radroggor/shatterpoint-data/README.md

 Thanks to Dan Smith and the contributors for their work on X-Wing Data 2, which inspired me for this project.

-## SPT ids
+## SWPST ids

-Every unit, ability, era, etc. has a `spt` field that contains a unique id.
+Every unit, ability, era, etc. has a `swpst` field that contains a unique id (for "Star Wars: Shatterpoint Strike Team Format")

-New SPT ids are generated using the following steps:
+New SWPST ids are generated using the following steps:

 1. Take the English-language name as printed on the card
 1. Lowercase the name
 1. Convert non-ASCII characters to closest ASCII equivalent (to remove umlauts, etc.)
 1. Remove non-alphanumeric characters

-SPT ids have to be unique per type (unit/ability/era/etc).
+SWPST ids have to be unique per type (unit/ability/era/etc).

 ## Creating a pull request